JetBrains/kotlin-web-site/pages/docs/reference/extensions.md

 C().caller(D1())  // prints "D.foo in C" - extension receiver is resolved statically
 ```

+## Note on visibility

+Extensions utilize the same [visibility of other entities](visibility-modifiers.html) as a regular function declared in the same scope would.
+E.g. if an extension is declared outside of its receiver such an extension cannot access the receiver's private members;
+or an extension declared on the top level of a package does have access to entities of `internal` visibility.

 ## Motivation

 In Java, we are used to classes named "\*Utils": `FileUtils`, `StringUtils` and so on.
 The famous `java.util.Collections` belongs to the same breed.